 For some people the pain might be of high intensity.
 This means that in order to avoid the discomfort, they might stay off their legs and not be able to do the basic day-to-day activities.
 This leads to muscle weakness and does more harm in the long run.

 On the other hand, the pain might be mild and chronic (or long-lasting) instead of being intense.
-This is a concern if it isn’t improving with rest or home remedies.
+This is a concern if it isn’t improving with rest or home remedies such as anti inflammatory medication.

 Medical attention is needed if the pain is severe, getting worse, sudden, due to some injury or is associated with: